People Invite Us To Criticize Their "Am I The Jerk?" Stories

 They at the very least would not be demanding you sleep with him every night on top of everything else.
 They would be trying to make your life easier in any and every way they could, because they would care that you are tired and in pain and want to take that from you, even if it made life harder for them.

-Love isn’t a transaction, but it also can’t be one-sided.
-Ask yourself this: If YOU were to become truly incapacitated, do you really think he would step up and do for you what you are already doing for him when it isn’t even needed?
 If you become seriously injured or sick to the point that you could not work anymore, would he work all day to provide for you, and take care of everything at home as well?
 Would he give up all his time and energy to care for you the way you give up everything you have and are to care for him?

 What you are willing to sacrifice for someone you love is frankly outstanding, and you deserve someone who would be willing to sacrifice the same things for you.
+You clearly don’t know how rare a soul you are, to have this level of endless energy and love to offer.

 If you find the will to leave this man, I know without a DOUBT that you will quickly discover how many men with real careers and talents and passion will be tripping over themselves to offer you the world.
 I also know without a doubt that your partner knows this too, and so either consciously or unconsciously is undermining your self-worth to keep you with him.

 Because he knows how rare it is to find a woman who’s so hardworking and giving, and he knows that the few and far between people who are like this have no reason to approach someone who offers so little in return.

 You clearly have more than enough strength to take care of yourself and leave this man, but you need to use that strength for yourself rather than for him to make this decision and get through this transition period.
 You have an overwhelmingly huge abundance of love to give others, but you need to use at least some of it on yourself.